Fine Arts Department

 Drama - Instructor: Mrs. Griffitts This course serves as a survey of drama and theatre.
 During this full-year course, students will study the basics of theatre and acting, including: theatre history, pantomime/storytelling, basic principles of acting, stage movement and character creation, improvisation, stage and rehearsal terms, theatre etiquette, and the audition process.
 Students will perform theatrical productions.

-Yearbook - Instructor: Mr. Jeff Cox Applications required for acceptance - This elective is a publication class.
-Our role is to historically document the school year through pictures and print.
+Yearbook - Instructor: Mr. Jeff Cox Applications required for acceptance - This elective is a publication class that introduces first-time yearbook students to journalism, graphic design, and photography.
+Students who have taken the class before will be expected to delve deeper into each of these areas and have a higher level of productivity.
+The class will use Jostens Yearbook Avenue software and Cannon cameras.
+It requires time management and self-motivation.
+Photoshop and/or art photography experience is a tremendous benefit, but not required.
+The purpose of this class is to document the school year through pictures and print.
 We have three deadlines throughout the year and each student is responsible for assigned page layouts and photos.
 Additional items taught are photography basics, Photoshop, writing, organizational skills, computer skills, and team-building.